 For more information about fitness/gym memberships, visit our website at http://fcaa.gov.sk.ca/consumers-investors-pension-plan-members/consumers/consumers-of-goods-and-services/fitness-gym-memberships.

-- Find out the total cost, including fees for programs and services, and ask questions if you are unsure.
+- Find out the total cost of your membership, including the regular fees for programs and services.
+Remember to ask questions if you don’t understand something.

-- You have the right to cancel your contract within seven business days of receiving a written copy and you may also be able to cancel if:
+- Know that you have the right to cancel your contract within seven business days of receiving a written copy.
+You may also be able to cancel if:

 - you move more than 30 km away from your home gym or one of its other locations;

-- there are material, physical, medical or mental changes supported by your medical practitioner that would make gym participation unreasonable; and
+- you experience material physical, medical, or mental changes supported by your medical practitioner that would make gym participation unreasonable; or

 - there are material changes in the services being provided, or if the facility moves more than 10 km from its former location.

 For more information, contact: